 While viewing the film, each panel member makes extensive notes on all elements that contribute to the film's classification.
 These elements include language, violence, sex/nudity, and psychological impact.
 The Classification Categories give a general description of the guidelines associated with each classification and element.
 After reviewing the film, OFRB members weigh each element based on its content, treatment, and the cumulative effect the film may have on the audience.
 The cumulative effect can be greatly affected by a number of factors, including style, tone, duration, intensity, frequency, and the amount of visual and/or descriptive detail within each scene.
 Members must consider all the observed elements within the context of the film in order to arrive at a classification decision.

 In addition to the classification, OFRB members may choose to include content advisories, such as Nudity, Coarse Language, or Brutal Violence.
 These advisories, along with the classification, must appear on all advertising, in order to assist the viewer in making informed choices.

-The Chair of the OFRB convenes three types of panels for the purposes of classification.
+The Chair of the OFRB convenes panels for the purposes of classification.
 Each serves a different purpose, as follows:

 - Normal: This panel consists of OFRB members who classify the film.
 If members cannot reach a consensus regarding a film's classification, a cumulative panel may be requested.